schooltool-project/schooltool-book/source/about.rst

 SchoolTool is built on a 100% open source software stack, written in `Python <http://python.org>`_ using the `Zope 3 framework <http://zope.org>`_.
 It is licensed under the `GNU General Public License <http://www.gnu.org/licenses/gpl-2.0.html>`_, Version 2.

+All SchoolTool documentation is licensed under the `Creative Commons Attribution 3.0 Unported License <http://creativecommons.org/licenses/by/3.0/>`_.

 Credits
 -------